Labor

 5. Use a Smart Scheduling Tool

-If you have a large staff or want to streamline the scheduling process even more, invest in a scheduling software like 7Shifts.
-Adored by restaurateurs, this cloud-based online tool, created specifically for restaurants, has a mobile app perfect for on-the-go managers and staff.
+If you have a large staff or want to streamline the scheduling process even more, invest in the best restaurant scheduling software.
+For example, 7Shifts is a cloud-based online tool, created specifically for restaurants, and has a mobile app perfect for on-the-go managers and staff.
 You can build schedules in one click, approve or decline staff requests on the fly, forecast labor costs, send group texts and emails, and much more.
 By implementing a smart scheduling tool you’ll automatically have tips 1-4 above covered.

 Do yourself and your staff a favor and use these tips to make scheduling part of your restaurant’s ecosystem, and not the bane of your existence.
 You can thank us later.